-With proper service, your air conditioner will deliver worry-free service for a long time.
-But, similar to any other machine in your home, it will ultimately need to be replaced.
-Knowing when to install a new one is key to skip pricey repairs, higher electrical bills and interruptions to your comfort.
+With ample upkeep, your air conditioner will offer worry-free service for years.
+But, just like any other machine in your home, it will ultimately need to be replaced.
+Knowing when to replace it is essential to prevent pricey repairs, expensive utility bills and comfort disruptions.

-When it includes staying cool and your home’s energy efficiency, our Lanz Furnace and Fireplace pros have your best interests at the forefront.
-There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
-Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Lanz Furnace and Fireplace pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-In most instances, the Department of Energy says many air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to start preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.
+Typically, the Department of Energy says the majority of air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a replacement.

-How reliable is your air conditioner?
-Does it cool dependably, even on the toastiest days?
-Or is it regularly breaking down?
-When your air conditioner becomes less reliable it’s time to start preparing to get an updated one.
+How trustworthy is your air conditioner?
+Does it cool reliably, even on the warmest days?
+Or is it frequently malfunctioning?
+When your air conditioner becomes less reliable it’s time to begin considering getting an updated one.

-Over your air conditioner’s life span, it’s anticipated for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just replace it.
+Over your air conditioner’s life span, it’s anticipated for it to need several little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.

-Every air conditioner comes with a SEER rating, which rates how proficiently it expends electricity to make chilled air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal rules.
-However, your air conditioner becomes inefficient as it wears out.
+Every air conditioner includes a SEER rating, which rates how well it expends electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal mandates.
+However, your air conditioner becomes less efficient as it ages.

-As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are usually pricier but may pay for themselves over the years through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are often costlier but could pay for themselves over the years through more energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfy when your air conditioner is running?
-Or are you often switching the temperature to remain cool?
-An aging air conditioner may have trouble keeping your residence comfy because of lower efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling on high all the time, these air conditioners work at multiple speeds to adapt your comfort.
+Are you cool when your air conditioner is on?
+Or are you constantly dialing down the temperature to keep cool?
+An older air conditioner might have trouble keeping your home comfy due to decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of running at full speed constantly, these air conditioners run at multiple speeds to fine-tune your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, call us about installing a variable-speed air conditioner.
-Most of these air conditioners operate at a sound level that’s comparable to a normal conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, check with us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise way to keep up with energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust temps as necessary.
+Getting a smart thermostat is a smart method to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and change temps as necessary.

-If you have an outdated air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a surefire approach to ensure smart thermostat compatibility.
+If you rely on an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
+You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will list the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, repairing the problem will be expensive.
-That’s due to the fact Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, fixing the problem will be costly.
+That’s because Freon is only available in reduced, recycled amounts.

-Newer air conditioners use Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, because pressure requirements are different.
+Newer air conditioners run on Puron®, or R-410A.
+But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up as time goes by.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up over the years.

 We are aware that air conditioner cost is your top question.
-That’s why working with Lanz Furnace and Fireplace for air conditioning installation in Monroe and surrounding areas is simple and affordable.
-Our pros will help you find the right option for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+That’s why collaborating with Lanz Furnace and Fireplace for air conditioning installation in Monroe and surrounding areas is simple and affordable.
+Our professionals will help you find the right model for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.